Dhyanam04/Dhyanam04/README.md

 ## Hi there Everyone👋
-I am Dhyanam, Currently a Sophomore, Working on sharpening my skills in the field of computer science.
+I am Dhyanam, Currently a Pre-Final year Student, Working on sharpening my skills in the field of computer science.

 ## About Me 😉